kanidm/kanidm/kanidm_book/src/developers/designs/elevated_priv_mode.md

 ## TODO:

-1. Remove the ident-only access scope, it's useless!
+1. Remove the ident-only access scope, it's useless! ✅
-1. Split tokens to have a dedicated session type seperate to uat sessions.
+1. Split tokens to have a dedicated session type separate to uat sessions. ✅
 1. Change uat session access scope recording to match service-account vs person intent.
 1. Change UAT session issuance to have the uat purpose reflect the readwrite or readwrite-capable nature of the session, based on *auth-type* that was used.
 1. Based on auth-type, limit or unlimit expiry to match the intent of the session.